khalid-naami/khalid-naami.github.io/blog/2026-04-25-options-speed-gamma-of-gamma.md

 slug: options-speed-gamma-of-gamma
 ---

-# Understanding Options Speed: Mastering the Gamma of Gamma
+# Options Speed: Mastering the Gamma of Gamma

 In the world of professional options trading, it is not enough to look at direction (Delta) or even acceleration (Gamma).
 To manage large-scale portfolios and hedge with surgical precision, traders must look beyond the second order.
 This is where **Speed** comes in.
 If Delta is speed and Gamma is acceleration, then Speed is the change in that acceleration.